signalfx/integrations/aws-ecs/README.md

 ### INSTALLATION

-#### CloudWatch
+#### Step 1: Connec to CloudWatch

 To access this integration, [connect to CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws).

 By default, SignalFx will import all CloudWatch metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.

-#### Smart Agent
+#### Step 2: Deploy the SignalFx Smart Agent

+Based on the type of container to monitor, there are two ways to deploy the SignalFx Smart Agent to auto-discover services and collect additional detailed metrics.

-To auto-discover services and collect more detailed metrics, SignalFx Smart Agent can be deployed in two different ways depend on the type of containers to be monitor.
-To monitor EC2 containers, see the <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/deployments/ecs">Smart Agent ECS Deployment Guide</a> and to monitor Fargate containers, see the <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/deployments/fargate">Smart Agent Fargate Deployment Guide</a> for more detailed instructions.
+- To monitor EC2 containers, see <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/deployments/ecs">Smart Agent ECS Deployment Guide</a>.

+- To monitor Fargate containers, see <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/deployments/fargate">Smart Agent Fargate Deployment Guide</a>.

 ### USAGE